IlyaKodua/Colorization_with_averaging_ab_channels/README.md

 Part of code was taken from
 https://github.com/moein-shariatnia/Deep-Learning/tree/main/Image%20Colorization%20Tutorial

-Model was tacken from another progect https://github.com/richzhang/colorization
+Model was taken from another project https://github.com/richzhang/colorization

 My model was trained for 6 epoches on COCO dataset.